 Queenstown measles update

-There have been no further confirmed measles cases in Queenstown today.
-The total number of confirmed cases remains at twenty.
-Of the twenty total cases, nineteen are local residents.
+Six new measles case were confirmed in Queenstown this week taking the total number of cases to 35.
+Of the 35 cases, 34 are Queenstown residents.
 One was a visitor from Auckland.

 The Immunisation Advisory Centre has provided up to date information about measles immunity and the MMR vaccine on their website: https://www.immune.org.nz/hot-topic/measles-overseas-and-new-zealand

 For more information on measles please visit the Ministry of Health website.